harripd/burstH2MM/docs/source/Customization.rst

 This will always return a tuple of the actual order of photon streams for instance in the |nanohist| or |dwell_ph_counts| arrays.

 So, what if for some reason you want to create a |BurstData| object with a different selection of photon streams?
-For instance, if you know your |AA| stream will introduce undesireable behavior, or just want to compare, you can specify the `ph_streams` keyword argument with a list/tuple of the order of streams you want, defined using FRETBurst Ph_sel objects.
+For instance, if you know your |AA| stream will introduce undesirable behavior, or just want to compare, you can specify the ``ph_streams`` keyword argument with a list/tuple of the order of streams you want, defined using FRETBurst Ph_sel objects.

 .. note::

-    burstH2MM is smart, in calculating E and S values, it will do so correctly regarless of the order in which |ph_streams| is specified, because it automatically identifies which stream is which for the appropriate calculations.
+    burstH2MM is smart, in calculating E and S values, it will do so correctly regardless of the order in which |ph_streams| is specified, because it automatically identifies which stream is which for the appropriate calculations.
     This also means that if there is no |AA| stream, then an error will be raised if you attempt to access a stoichiometry based value.

 So let's demonstrate this, where we will perform |H2MM| in the original form, using only |DD| and |DA| streams::